 The Music Department at 1st Presbyterian Church shares the sanctuary with and hosts many musical concerts and performances for the community.
 Each summer our Potter building houses the illustrious Heifitz Institute (an elite summer music school for child prodigies around the world in String Instruments), and provides rehearsal / performance spaces for The Staunton Music Festival.

-Mary Baldwin University Choirs and Ensembles, the Charlottesville Symphony and Staunton Choral Society perform here regularly.
+Mary Baldwin University Choirs and Ensembles, the Waynesboro Symphony Orchestra, and Staunton Choral Society perform here regularly.

-In 2020 during the SARS 2 COVID pandemic the tired, old carpet was finally removed and the beautiful wooden floors revealed were refinished and restored.
-The ideal dynamic acoustics of the sanctuary is now coveted among musicians for live performance.
+In 2020, during the SARS 2 COVID pandemic, the tired, old carpet was finally removed and the beautiful wooden floors revealed were refinished and restored.
+The ideal dynamic acoustics of the sanctuary is now coveted among musicians for live performances.